dancarvalhodev/dancarvalhodev/README.md

 echo readProfession($job);
 ```

-- 🔨 I work with development for about 9 months and try improve myself daily.
+- 🔨 I work with development for about 10 months.

 - ✨ Since my first contact with PHP I love the power and structure of language, including the community and big projects like [Laravel](https://www.laravel.com) and [Symfony](https://symfony.com/).